SamuraiWTF/samuraiwtf/README.md

 ## Vagrant Notes
 Vagrant should be used for ongoing development of SamuraiWTF.
 Development should occur as follows:

+## Initial Install
+Assuming you have Vagrant installed, just type `vagrant up` from within this folder.
+Then sit back and wait for it to finish.
+Immediately after the first time start up it is recommend you do a restart using `vagrant reload`.

 ### Files
 The following folders under *samuraiwtf-deb/* are shared under the guest folder */tmp/samuraiwtf/* :